Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 published: true
 ---

-This week I delved into the world of Gutenberg blocks and created my first block (it took a while...).
-In the following, I'll show you how to create your own and mention some of the trials and tribulations I encountered along the way.
-One important thing to note is none of this would have been possible without all of the hard work put into the `create guten block` project so a big thanks to those chaps.
+This week I had my first play around with Gutenberg blocks and created my first block (it was a wild ride...).
+In this post, I thought I would give a little insight into the process of creating a block and some of the headaches I experienced along the way.
+One important thing to note is that none of this would have been possible without all of the hard work put into the `create-guten-block` open source project so a big thanks to those guys.
 Okay, now the small talk is over with lets jump right in.
-First, we need to create our block, I'm going to call mine hero block, in our plugin directory by doing the following:
+First, we need to create our block (I'm going to call mine "hero block") and in our WordPress plugin directory we need to execute the following in our terminal:

 ```bash
 # make sure you are in your plugins directory